Hiram Tua: Health issues (2018)

 On September 26, 2018, Mulero announced that he was forced to take "Time Off" from Wrestling due to "health issues" which forced him to cancel appearances for CWA and CKCW among others.
 A reunion of Los Aéreos scheduled for November would mark his final match.
 On October 3, 2018, Mulero (who had back problems preceding his career).

 With his future in wrestling still uncertain, Mulero saw action at Hugo Savinovich's MysterManía winning an obstentible opportunity for the Wrestling Superstar World Tag Team Championship along Star Roger.
 Mulero entered a hiatus while recovering from his back injury.
 His prognosis improved, allowing him to return to the ring.

-CWA, OIL/GZW (2021–present)
+CWA, OIL/GZW (2021–2024)

 Tua got medically cleared and joined the CWA full-time.

 Tua restarted his rivalry against Star Roger, formerly known as El Sensacional Carlitos, which ended up with them teaming up to challenge the CWA Tag Team Champions, Los Fugitivos Alejandro Niche Marrero and Wilfredo Lynx Rivera.
 On CWA Aniversario 11, on July 20, 2019, The Aereos, Hiram Tua and Star Roger defeat Los Fugitivos and became the new CWA Tag Team Champions.

 Mulero joined Organización Internacional de Lucha (OIL) as part of a heel group known as Black and White.
-When the administration splintered and severa left to join Ground Zero Wrestling (GZW) in 2022, he was among the talents that migrated there, being placed in a feud with heavyweight champion Bryan Idol.
+When the administration splintered and several left to join Ground Zero Wrestling (GZW) in 2022, he was among the talents that migrated there, being placed in a feud with heavyweight champion Bryan Idol.

+On Saturday, April 29, 2023, the CWA and CWS presented the first Tomás Marin "El Martillo" cup at the San Juan Bosco auditorium in Cantera, Santurce, where Tua returns to the CWA and defeats "El Mejor" Dimes to become CWA Champion for the first time.

+Health and Career (2024 -present)

+Hiram Tua continued to consolidate his legacy in the wrestling industry during 2024.
+Among his most notable achievements of the year, Hiram Tua took the initiative to share his knowledge and experience by announcing the creation of content focused on Puerto Rican wrestling.
+This new project sought to highlight local stories and talent, offering a unique perspective of one of the most respected wrestlers on the island.

+In September 2024, Hiram announced that he would be pausing his career due to the need for spine surgery.
+He had his "last match" at CWA's Anniversary event against one of his notable opponents, Noel Rodríguez.